m4rc3l-h3/headermodifications/README.md

 To choose a Rule you have to fill the `Type` field with one of the following:

-- 'Del'             : to Delete a header
+- 'Del'             : to delete a header
-- 'Join'            : to Join values on a header
+- 'Join'            : to join values on a header
 - 'Rename'          : to rename a header
 - 'RewriteValueRule': to rewrite header values
+- 'Set'             : to set a header to a provided value
+- 'SetFrom'         : to set a header to the value of another header
-- 'Set'             : to Set a header
+- 'Set'             : to set a header to the first non-empty value of a list of headers

 Each Rule can be named with the `Name` field.